 If you need assistance finding a placement for hours in a school setting, please visit our student opportunities page or talk to your academic advisor for support.

 Program applicants are required to demonstrate a strong GPA (minimum 2.5; 3.0 preferred), but all applicants are reviewed holistically and on a case-by-case basis.
-Additionally, demonstrating a strong GPA does not guarantee admission to the program.
+Demonstrating a strong GPA does not guarantee admission to the program.

 Required Essay Prompt for All Applicants: